AI-Cultural-Heritage-Lab/l3_manual/README.md

 ### Protect data and research materials
 * Before using a dataset or collection, know **where it came from, who is responsible for it, what restrictions apply, where it can be stored, and who can access it**.
-* Never put confidential, restricted, personally identifiable, unpublished, copyrighted partner, or culturally sensitive material into a public or personally managed AI system without explicit authorization.
+* Never put confidential, restricted, personally identifiable, unpublished, copyrighted partner, or culturally sensitive material into a public or personally managed AI system.
+Never post such materials online or in any public forum outside the lab.
 * Never share passwords, API keys, access tokens, or other credentials in Slack, shared documents, screenshots, presentations, or public repositories.
 * If data or credentials are lost, exposed, or shared incorrectly, **tell the project lead or technical team immediately**.